,

 How Much Does a Dog Pregnancy Test Cost?

-According to a member of the Fun Advice online forum, there are many dog pregnancy tests available, that you can buy over the counter at a cost of anywhere between $25 and $35.
+According to a member of the Fun Advice online forum, there are many dog pregnancy test kits available, that you can buy over the counter at a cost of anywhere between $25 and $35.
 You can check if your local pet supply store has any for sale or you can ask your vet if they sell them.

 The veterinarian can identify a pregnancy either with a “dog pregnancy test” that measures hormone levels on days 21-25 of the cycle or by ultrasound on days 20-22.
-Around day 30, the veterinarian will be able to perform a physical examination to count how many puppies the female will have.
-This information may not be accurate every time, so beware that there may be more puppies than you think on the road!
+After day 30, the veterinarian will be able to perform a physical examination to count how many puppies the female will have.
+This information may not be accurate every time, so beware that there may be more whelps than you think on the road!

 You might also like our articles about the cost of dog spay or neuter, dog X-ray, or dog C-section.

-In addition, the veterinarian also checks the blood level for the presence of Relaxin, found only in the body of pregnant dogs.
-This test should be done between days 21-25 after the dog becomes pregnant.
-Later, around day 45, the vet recommends X-rays to count the puppies before giving birth.
+In addition, the veterinarian also draws blood sample to check the presence of Relaxin hormone, found only in the body of pregnant dogs.
+A pregnancy blood test should be done between 21-25 days after breeding.
+This costs $25-50+ depending on the lab fees.

 What are the extra costs?